⚠️⚠️⚠️

 #> # ℹ 11 more rows

-List columns are very efficient and concise for storing complex data like this, but in order to be able to analyze data stored in them, we need a function unnest() from tidyverse, which “explodes” a list-column with stored data frames into a wider data frame which can be immediately analyzed.
+List columns are very efficient and concise for storing complex data like this, but in order to be able to analyze data stored in them, we need a function unnest() from tidyverse, which “unpacks” a list-column with stored data frames into a wider data frame which stores the actual values of a given statistic as normal numerical column.
 In this example:

 Direct f4-ratio: